peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Exceptions:</b>

  * System.InvalidOperationException:
-This object's type is not a string, including if this object is CBORObject.Null.
-To check the CBOR object for null before conversion, use the following idiom (originally written in C# for the.NET version):  `(cbor == null ||
+This object's type is not a string (for the purposes of this method, infinity and not-a-number values, but not  `CBORObject.Null` , are considered numbers).
+To check the CBOR object for null before conversion, use the following idiom (originally written in C# for the.NET version):  `(cbor == null || cbor.IsNull) ? null :
-            cbor.IsNull) ? null : cbor.AsString()` .
+            cbor.AsString()` .

 <a id="AsUInt16"></a>
 ### AsUInt16